A Brief History of the Press

 The Geeky Press partner Amber Peckham is an amazing talent.
 She earned her B.A. in Creative Writing from DePauw University in 2009 and her M.F.A. in Creative Nonfiction at Northwestern University in 2014.
 She’s already developing a reading series along with an essay podcast.
 Plus, she’ll join and help host the #WritersHack.
 She is just generally be amazing, we’re excited to have her on board.
 You can read her introduction as well.

 Nicole graduated with a B.A. in English (Writing & Literacy) from IUPUI in 2010.
-She went back to IUPUI to earn her Masters to teach English, but life took another turn and she wound up becoming a Content Specialist (then later a Project Manager) at eGov Strategies, a small company located in Indianapolis.
+She went back to IUPUI to earn her Masters to teach English, but life took another turn and she wound up becoming a Project Manager.
 Between graduation and now, Nicole has been a freelance writer in her spare time, doing a lot of writing for the web.
-She helps host/organize the #WritersHack and looks forward to connecting with other writers in the Indianapolis area.
-You can read more about her here.
+Additionally, she’s a coordinating producer for a couple of podcasts.
+Nicole helps host/organize the #writershack and enjoys connecting with other writers in the Indianapolis area.
+To learn more about Nicole, visit nicolemathew.com.
+You can read her introduction here.

 Elise Lockwood graduated from DePauw University in December 2013 with a B.A. in English Writing.
 She was awarded the Chad Kostel Memorial Award in Writing and the Barbara Petty Award in Theatre, both from DePauw.
 Her play Snatch and Release will be published in Smith and Krauss, Inc.’s Best Ten-Minute Plays of 2016, coming to shelves this December.
 In January 2017, her full-length play Spineless, will premiere at Bowling Green State University.
 In real life, Elise is a second-year graduate student in Ball State University’s Emerging Media Design and Development master’s program.You can read her introduction here.